 - Bleeding that lasts longer than normal

 - Bleeding that occurs more often than every 3 weeks

 - Bleeding that occurs after sex or between periods

 - Polyps—Polyps are usually noncancerous growths that develop from tissue similar to the endometrium, the tissue that lines the inside of the uterus.
 They either attach to the uterine wall or develop on the endometrial surface.
 They may cause irregular or heavy bleeding.
 Polyps also can grow on the cervix or inside the cervical canal.
 These polyps may cause bleeding after sex.

 - Endometrial atrophy—After menopause, the endometrium may become too thin as a result of low estrogen levels.
 This condition is called endometrial atrophy.
 As the lining thins, you may have abnormal bleeding.

 - Endometrial hyperplasia—In this condition, the lining of the uterus thickens.
 It can cause irregular or heavy bleeding.
 Endometrial hyperplasia most often is caused by excess estrogen without enough progesterone.
 In some cases, the cells of the lining become abnormal.
 This condition, called atypical hyperplasia, can lead to cancer of the uterus.
 When endometrial hyperplasia is diagnosed and treated early, endometrial cancer often can be prevented.
-Bleeding is the most common sign of endometrial cancer in women after menopause (see the FAQ Endometrial Hyperplasia).
+Bleeding is the most common sign of endometrial cancer in women after menopause (see FAQ147 Endometrial Hyperplasia).

-To diagnose the cause of abnormal perimenopausal bleeding or bleeding after menopause, your health care provider will review your personal and family health history.
+To diagnose the cause of abnormal perimenopausal bleeding or bleeding after menopause, your health care professional will review your personal and family health history.
 You will have a physical exam.
 You also may have one or more of the following tests: